 One of the best places to spot Geese in Georgia is at the Bradley Unit of the Eufaula National Wildlife Reserve.
 Here you can find several kinds of water fowl including Greater White-fronted geese.

-You could try to find swans swimming around a lake, but you could also visit The Swan Coach House in Buckhead.
+You could try to find real swans swimming around a lake, but you could also visit one of Buckhead’s most well-known landmarks, The Swan Coach House.

 Part of the Atlanta History Center campus, the coach house has a gift shop, restaurant and art gallery, as well as spaces for events you may want to host.

 While you’re there, you can eat a Georgia Peach Chicken Sandwich.
-It’s a chicken sandwich served with peach butter, and if you’re going on a tour of all things Georgia, you won’t want to miss it.
+For those who are unfamiliar, it is a chicken sandwich served with peach butter, and if you’re going on a tour of all things Georgia, you won’t want to miss it.

 You’re probably not going to find any maids milking in the modern world, but you can see the fruits of their labors at one of Georgia’s many dairy farms.